 Lectures, entrepreneurship seminar, entrepreneur course, all contribute highly to enhance students to become entrepreneurs.
-Students who declared that they wish to eventually start their own business 'just after graduation' also agreed that 'entrepreneurship seminar' at the institution motivate their intentions on entrepreneurial, this support the findings of Harhoff, 1999; Shane, 20004; Roberts and Eesley, 2011; Eesley and Miller, 2012.
+Students who declared that they wish to eventually start their own business 'just after graduation' also agreed that 'entrepreneurship seminar' at the institution b.
+Predictors: (Constant), Mentoring can help in overcoming significant struggles as a youth in academic pursuit or chosen career motivate their intentions on entrepreneurial, this support the findings of Harhoff, 1999; Shane, 20004; Roberts and Eesley, 2011; Eesley and Miller, 2012.